 A DAY AT TARONGA ZOO

-A day at Taronga Zoo is not only a great way to explore the most iconic zoo in the world but to also slow down your pretty fast-paced trip of Sydney.
+A day at the zoo is not only a great way to explore the most iconic zoo in the world but to also slow down your pretty fast-paced trip to Sydney.

 A day at the zoo will most likely include a very glacial paced walk around as you learn about each animal in the enclosure.
 You’re in for a great day but a very slow-paced one.
 Sometimes you need a day like this.